knative/docs/docs/eventing/broker-trigger.md

 ### Trigger Filtering

-Exact match filtering on any CloudEvents attributes as well as extensions are supported.
+Exact match filtering on any number of CloudEvents attributes as well as extensions are supported.
 Note that the attribute filters are AND'ed.
+As of 0.8, we only support exact matching on string values.

 Example: